-- Maintain 100% renewable electricity supply for South Australian via onsite and power purchase agreements, offset Northern Territory operations via renewable energy certificates (owned by PFD through 2030). - Major projects minimum rating of 5 Star Green Star and/or Gold WELL Certification (owned by PFD by 2024), reducing the emissions intensity of capital works (including construction) by 25%.
+- Maintain 100% renewable electricity supply for South Australian via onsite and power purchase agreements, aim to offset all regional operations via renewable energy certificates (owned by PFD through 2030). - Major projects minimum rating of 5 Star Green Star and if deemed appropriate, Gold WELL Certification (owned by PFD from 2024), reducing the emissions intensity of capital works (including construction) by 25%.

-- Embed and refine sustainability considerations through Design Guidelines and Standards (owned by PFD by 2024). - No new natural gas (from 2024) and electrification transition as part of all renewals (owned by PFD by 2030) - Replacement of 80% Hydrofluorocarbons (HFCs) refrigerants with low-global warming potential (GWP) alternatives through maintenance and replacement cycles, primarily via chillers and heat pumps (owned by PFD by 2030) - Energy efficiency improved by 20% and reduction of stationary diesel fuel (generator) emissions by 30% (owned by PFD by 2030). - Ensure the effective and efficient use, planning, and allocation of University space, buildings and infrastructure (owned by PFD by 2024). - Develop energy storage to support electrification within demand constraints (owned by PFD by 2030). - Develop, and implement energy rating system focused on the operations, building tuning and maintenance of existing buildings (owned by PFD by 2025). - Explore more efficient allocation of classrooms, timetabling and delivery to minimise travel, develop formal targets on the efficient and timely use of spaces (owned by Deputy Vice-Chancellor Students by 2026).
+- Embed and refine sustainability considerations through Design Guidelines and Standards (owned by PFD by 2024). - No new natural gas (from 2024) and electrification transition as part of all renewals (owned by PFD by 2030) - Replacement of 80% Hydrofluorocarbons (HFCs) refrigerants with low-global warming potential (GWP) alternatives through maintenance and replacement cycles, primarily via chillers and heat pumps (owned by PFD by 2030) - Gas (20%) and electricity (25%) efficiency improvements, and reduction of stationary diesel fuel (generator) emissions by 30% (owned by PFD by 2030). - Ensure the effective and efficient use, planning, and allocation of University space, buildings and infrastructure (owned by PFD by 2024). - Develop energy storage to support electrification within demand constraints (owned by PFD by 2030). - Develop, and implement energy rating system focused on the operations, building tuning and maintenance of existing buildings (owned by PFD by 2025). - Explore more efficient allocation of classrooms, timetabling and delivery to minimise travel, develop formal targets on the efficient and timely use of spaces (owned by Deputy Vice-Chancellor Students by 2026).